Florian233/Dataflow_Code_Generator/README.md

 **Optimization Phase 2**: Optimization that should be done after the mapping is computed, e.g. if it depends on the mapping for instance to perform actor merging.

 **Code Generation**: Code generation for the actors (class including functions, actions, variables and local scheduler), the main (initialize channels, actors, call their init methods and global scheduling), cmake, and buffer implementation.
 The generated actor code includes one class per actor variant and not one class per actor instance, this significantly reduces the generated code size.
 The actor variant with the least changes is named like the actor.
 Other versions get version specific names.
 Different versions might be generated with actor ports or actions are deleted or changed by optimization or for unconnected ports.
 For local scheduler generation the actor classification are taken into consideration.
 If the actor is static or static for each state the local scheduler fetches the tokens already and passes them as argument to the actions (functions generated for them).
 This simplifies guard condition computation.
+Currently, the generated code for actors consists of only one header per actor.
+Splitting the code into header and source files would make re-compilation of the generated project more efficient.

 ### Directory Structure